spiccoli/spiccoli/README.md

 <div align="center">

-🛠️“I’m currently working with C#, I plan to delve into Go this summer.” 🚀
+🛠️“I’m currently working with C#, I plan to delve into Java this year.” 🚀

  </div>